hacker-knight/Quick-Service-Website-using-Django/README.md

 ## 🔐 Admin Credentials (for demo)

 > Update with your demo credentials if needed, or remove this section before public release.

-## 📈 Future Improvements

-- Payment gateway integration
-- Location-based search and delivery radius logic
-- Reviews and ratings
-- Email and SMS notifications
-- Progressive Web App (PWA) version for mobile

-## 📃 License

-This project is open-source and available under the [MIT License](LICENSE).

----

-Made with ❤️ to support local businesses.